Isaac Clarke: Character development

 Isaac was not originally envisioned to be capable of running as the first game's design team wanted to maintain a measured pace for the character, but negative feedback from focus testers convinced them to relent on their insistence that he should not run in order to conform to what they believed to be a staple trope of survival horror.
-However, Isaac's running capability had an impact on the effectiveness of enemy artificial intelligence (AI) as they could not react quickly enough to a running character, and the hallways in many levels would not stream fast enough while the player is running, which necessitated numerous design adjustments across the length and breadth of the game's development.
+However, Isaac's running capability had an impact on the effectiveness of enemy artificial intelligence (AI) as they could not react quickly enough to a running character, as the hallways in many levels would not stream fast enough while the player is running, which necessitated numerous design adjustments across the length and breadth of the game's development.
 A scene which involved Isaac being dragged through a level by a large tentacled Necromorph monster known as the Hive Mind was noted as the most challenging aspect of the game's development.

 For Dead Space 3, the developers wanted to emphasize Isaac's background and skills as an engineer by developing a comprehensive weapon crafting and upgrade system.
 The opening scene from Dead Space 2, where Isaac built an improvised weapon from a flashlight and a surgical tool to fend off an enemy, was used as the reference point for its sequel's crafting system.
-In retrospect, Ben Wanat, who was creative director of the series, felt that the crafting system implemented in Dead Space 3 out of their exuberance to lean into Isaac's technical background undermined the synergy that made the weapons special in its predecessors.
+In retrospect, Ben Wanat, former creative director of the series, felt that the crafting system implemented in Dead Space 3 out of their exuberance to lean into Isaac's technical background undermined the synergy that made the weapons special in its predecessors.